 Speaking and Listening

-Beginning in Nursery and continuing through all Primary years the children develop their capacity to express themselves effectively for a variety of purposes.
-This is fostered through guided groups with adult support and consolidated through independent tasks across the curriculum.
-Working with adults and other members of the class, the children have opportunities for listening and responding to high-quality texts, giving opinions, replying to instructions and questions, describing experiences and feelings and expressing themselves or the role of a character through drama performances.
+Our children develop their capacity to express themselves effectively for a variety of purposes.
+This is fostered through guided groups with adult support and consolidated through learning across the curriculum.
+The children have opportunities to listen and respond to high-quality texts, give opinions, respond to instructions and questions, describe experiences and feelings and express themselves or the role of a character through drama.
 Children are also provided with opportunities to compose, recite and perform poetry.
-From the first day of Nursery the children participate in small world and role play opportunities which are extended across all years.

 Children learn not just the mechanics of reading, but to become accomplished, comprehending readers; developing the habit of silent reading and a love of reading for life.
 Each class has a designated reading area to help promote the love and high importance that reading holds in our school.
 These reading areas provide opportunities for children to support their learning with topic related content, but also are inviting children to enter a peaceful calm relaxing space within the classroom.

-The impact on our children is clear: progress, sustained learning and transferrable skills.
-With the implementation of the writing journey being well established and taught thoroughly in both key stages, children are becoming more confident writers and by the time they are in upper Key Stage 2, most genres of writing are familiar to them and the teaching can focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation skills.
+With the writing journey being well established and taught thoroughly across the school, children are becoming more confident writers and by the time they are in upper Key Stage 2, most genres of writing are familiar to them.
+The teaching can then focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation skills.
 This can be applied to writing across the curriculum, including in Jewish Studies.

 Please click here to view the spelling appendix for Year 1